 In addition to the pre-portioned ingredients that arrive in your box, Marley Spoon and Home Chef both clearly list the extra ingredients and cooking utensils required to make your meal.
 While Home Chef expects you to have basic ingredients like olive oil, salt, and pepper on hand, Marley Spoon assumes your pantry includes more specific ingredients you may not have.

 Both Marley Spoon and Home Chef send exciting recipes that are simple to throw together, with clearly laid out, step-by-step instructions.

 Winner: Home Chef

-While both Marley Spoon and Home Chef are two of the most popular meal kit delivery services, when you compare the fine print, Marley Spoon is a better service.
-With a massive variety of recipes that cater to a wide range of dietary needs, all at a good price, you really can’t go wrong.
+While both Marley Spoon and Home Chef are two of the most liked meal kit delivery services, when you look at the details, Marley Spoon is a better service.
+With a big mix of recipes that take care of lots of food needs, all at a nice price, you really can’t go wrong.